Ready to Get Started?

-The Therma Tech 208 delivers measurable thermal performance for Montana’s temperature extremes.
+The Therma Tech II 208 delivers measurable thermal performance for Montana’s temperature extremes.
 At R-10.4 insulation value with a 2-inch EPS core, this insulated steel garage door handles the reality of -30°F nights and 100°F summer days better than standard single-layer doors.

 Lab tests show 15.5% lower thermal transmission at joints and 7.2% lower interior surface temperatures compared to similar thickness insulated doors.
 Those aren’t marketing claims — they’re tested performance metrics that translate to lower heating bills and more stable garage temperatures.